pdf-raku/PDF-raku/README.md

 - `bin/pdf-rewriter.pl [--repair] [--rebuild] [--compress] [--uncompress] [--dom] <pdf-or-json-file-in> <pdf-or-json-file-out>`
 This script is a thin wrapper script to the `PDF::Object::Doc` `.open` and `.save-as` methods.
 It can typically be used to uncompress a PDF for readability and/or repair a PDF who's cross-reference index or stream lengths have become invalid.

-# DOM builder classes

-## PDF::Object::Delegator

-This forms the basis for `PDF::DOM`'s extensive library of document object classes.
-It includes classes and roles for object construction, validation and serialization.

-- The `PDF::Object` `coerce` methods should be used to create new Hash or Array based objects an appropriate sub-class will be chosen with the assistance of `PDF::Object::Delegator`.

-- The delegator may be subclassed.
-For example, the upstream module `PDF::DOM` subclasses `PDF::Object::Delegator` with `PDF::DOM::Delegator`.
 # Classes

 ## PDF::Object